 - vestibular function tests

-- imaging tests that look at your blood vessels, like MRI (magnetic resonance imaging) MRA (magnetic resonance angiogram) or CT (computed tomography) angiogram; you may need to have an injection of contrast material so that your veins and arteries show up on the scan
+- imaging tests that look at your blood vessels, such as MRI (magnetic resonance imaging) MRA (magnetic resonance angiogram) or CT (computed tomography) angiogram; you may need to have an injection of contrast material so that your veins and arteries show up on the scan

 Imaging tests for labyrinthine infarction do not always show a problem.
 For example, MRI may be negative for stroke in the first 24 to 48 hours.